srl-labs/nokia-segment-routing-lab/README.md

 1. Configure and advertise the Flex-Algo Definition (FAD)
 2. Configure Flex-Algo participation
-3. Configure a Flex-Algo prefix node-SID on all router that will use Flex-Algo
+3. Configure a Flex-Algo prefix node-SID on all routers that will use Flex-Algo
-4. Apply traffic steering use Flex-Algo on VPN service
+4. Apply traffic steering with Flex-Algo on VPN service

-### 1. Configuring and advertise FAD
+### 1. Configure and advertise FAD
 Create the FAD with metric-type delay and advertise it into the IGP.
 In our case we are using ISIS
 ```
 A:admin@R1# admin show configuration /configure routing-options